DrRipple/sovereignland/html/data/terms.md

   * Personal information of another person without their consent
   * Unwanted advertising or spam
   * Overly graphic or violent content
+* Any malicious attempts to use input fields to spread malware or interact with the website in an unintended way are prohibited.

 If you violate any of these terms, your nation(s) and world(s) may be deleted, and you may be banned from this website.
 The enforcement of these terms is at the sole discretion of the developer.
 These terms may be subject to change in the future; users will be notified upon changes.